Józef Dankowski

 Józef Jerzy Dankowski (born 16 March 1960) is a Polish football manager and former player who most recently managed Wilki Wilcza.

 Career

 Dankowski began his career with Górnik Zabrze, a club for whom he would play several seasons in the Polish Ekstraklasa.
-He had a spell with AEL in the Greek Super League.
+He had a spell with AEL in the Super League Greece.

 After he retired from playing, Dankowski became a football manager.
 He led his former club Górnik Zabrze on multiple occasions.